When Grace Replaces Mourning With Joy

 Naomi has some lessons to teach us about God and grief.

 Grief can invite us to believe lies about God.
 Naomi believed that God had decided to be her enemy.
 She tells her daughters-in-law that God's hand was against her.
 She tells her people that God testified against her and brought calamity on her.
 God isn't known for making rash decisions.
-Even on this own blog we've had talks about how God is SLOW to anger.
+The Bible tells us of how He is SLOW to anger.
 God also doesn't choose to become vocal and set Naomi straight.
 If you actually read these four chapters in Ruth, you'll discover that God woos her out of her grief and into joy.

 Grief gives us tunnel vision.
 Naomi was drowning in despair.
 She was drowning in her grief.
 Can you blame her?
 In the first chapter of Ruth, Naomi focuses on her untruths about God.
 The women in the town even say, "Is this Naomi?"
 She was a shell of who she had been, they all saw her grief plainly.
 In tunnel vision, we find that our vision is narrowed.
 We find that we don't see beautiful things as clearly, instead, we find that our pain and our grief becomes the only thing we see.